atomist-skills/github-auto-rebase-skill/README.md

 `v2` will be rebased with the new commit(s) to `master`.

 This approach makes it easy for pull request authors (or anyone with permissions in the repository) to flag a pull request for auto-rebase, simply by adding the `auto-rebase:on-push` label.

+Alternatively you can request a rebase of pull request at any time by commenting with `/rebase` in a pull request comment.

 # Before you get started